intel/device-modeling-language/doc/1.4/running-dmlc.md

 </dt><dd>

 Adds Synopsys® Coverity® analysis annotations to suppress common false positives in generated C code created from DML 1.4 device models.
+It also allows for false positives to be suppressed manually through the use of the [`COVERITY` pragma](language.html#coverity-pragma)

 Analysis annotation generation impacts the generation of line directives in a way that may cause debugging or coverage tools besides Coverity to display